openactive/dataset-site-template/README.md

 ### `getDatasetSiteTemplate(singleFileMode)`

-This function returns a string containing the content of the appropriate template file (depending on `singleFileMode`).
+This function returns a string containing the raw content of the template file (depending on `singleFileMode`).

 If `singleFileMode` is `false` or omitted it will return the content of the [CSP compatible template](#option-2-csp-compatible-template-with-separate-static-files)), otherwise it will return the content of the [single-file template](#option-1-embedded-single-file-template).